A Machine Learning Approach to Forecasting Honey Production with Tree-Based Methods: Related Literature

-Besides the use of classical statistical methods, other works estimate honey production thro\-ugh spatial regression \citep{tassinari2013spatial}, fuzzy inference methods \citep{hastono2017fuzzy} Other papers resort to the estimation of honey production based on innovative procedures \citep{bhusal2006response, hastono2017fuzzy}, clustering algorithms \citep{RAFAELBRAGA2020}, K-Nearest Neighbor \citep{yesugade2018machine}, Tree-based methods \citep{calovi2021, quinlan2022grassy,braga2020}. \cite{Karadas2017} aim to determine relevant factors influencing average honey yield per beehive.
-For this purpose, the predictive performances of several data mining algorithms and neural networks were compared. \cite{ALVES2020} adopt convolutional neural networks to detect cells in comb images and classify their contents into seven classes, distinguishing into cells occupied by eggs, larvae, capped brood, pollen, nectar, and honey. \cite{campbell2020} use regression trees to estimate the honey harvests in South West Australia based on weather and vegetation-related information obtained from satellite sensors. \cite{ngo2021} show the correlation between environmental data and pollen foraging with a neural network-powered imaging system, emphasizing that temperature, relative humidity, wind speed, rain level, and light intensity influence colony activity.
+Several studies employ alternative machine learning approaches to estimate honey production.
+These include clustering algorithms \citep{RAFAELBRAGA2020}, k-nearest neighbors \citep{yesugade2018machine}, and tree-based methods such as decision trees and ensemble models \citep{calovi2021, quinlan2022grassy, braga2020}. \cite{Karadas2017} compare the predictive performance of several data mining algorithms and neural networks to identify the main factors influencing average honey yield per beehive. \cite{ALVES2020} adopt convolutional neural networks to detect cells in comb images and classify their contents into seven categories, including cells occupied by eggs, larvae, capped brood, pollen, nectar, and honey. \cite{campbell2020} use regression trees to estimate the honey harvests in South West Australia based on weather and vegetation-related information obtained from satellite sensors. \cite{ngo2021} show the correlation between environmental data and pollen foraging with a neural network-powered imaging system, emphasizing that temperature, relative humidity, wind speed, rain level, and light intensity influence colony activity.

-Although the use of tree ensembles is not new to the field of honeybee analysis, an analysis of the Italian territory is still missing.
-We believe is crucial to gain an in-depth understanding of the driver of honey production in Italy by leveraging the predictive power and the explainability of these methods.

-The rest of the paper is organized as follows.
-Sec. \ref{sec:databeese} describes the data collection and the dataset structure from different sources.
-Then the data are further preprocessed as explained in Sec. \ref{sec:processing_data} to prepare the data before the model estimation.
-Sec. \ref{sec:models}, describes the model results and their interpretation via feature importance analyses.
-The final Sec. \ref{sec:conclus} summarizes the results and highlights further improvements.